astronomer/docs/astro/configure-deployment-resources.md

 :::

-The maximum quotas for CPU and memory are currently 400 vCPU and 800 GiB RAM, respectively.
 The CPU and memory quotas determine the **Max Pod Size**, which is the maximum amount of resources that a task can request for its pod.
-The maximum max pod size is currently allows for 27 vCPU and 54 GiB RAM for Standard Clusters and 12 vCPU and 24 GiB RAM for Dedicated Clusters.

 :::info Alternative Astro Hybrid setup